ishookie/CMOS_Characterization/README.md

 - **Mean: 1.4971725940704346**

 ![545-float32RON](https://github.com/aidanmacnichol/CMOS_Characterization/assets/108359181/1ba7eb21-4778-4ab4-b7e6-8e2814d15e80)

-### Notes to Myself
-Pixel data is stored as an uint16 ($2^{16} = 65,536$ total values) an issue arrives when I want to subtract bias frames from eachother to get a master bias.
-I end up getting a negative value for some pixels which results in wrap around overflow and blows up the stdev of the frame.
-  - need to look into **BSCALE** and **BZERO** which I believe is automatic scaling for fits images and may be the issue of this problem?
-  - could also need to introduce an offset before I do the subtractions.
-How would I choose the offset? would it just be 65,536 to account for a worse case scenario? but then more overflow would occur and I would need to account for that with an array that has uint32.

 ## Dark Current
 Dark current is the charge buildup on the sensor as a result of heat.
 This process is light independent noise.
 For example a specification of 0.5 e-/p/s means every 1 e-/pixel generated per 2 seconds exposure time.
 This can be reduced through cooling.